 Option 1: Enforce (foreclose) the lien claim

 The deadline to enforce a Rhode Island mechanics lien is incredibly short, just 40 days from when the lien was filed.
 Probably because the time to file is so long!
 If you’re ready to enforce your claim, you’ll need to first file a Notice of Lis Pendens.
-And 7 days later you’ll be able to file a Complaint to Enforce in the superior court for the county where the property is located.
+This can be filed on the same day as the complaint, but the complaint to enforce must be filed in the appropriate superior court within 7 days of the notice.
 Keep in mind that this is a full lawsuit.
 You should contact an attorney to help guide you through this process.

 Option 2: Release (cancel) the lien claim

 If you wind up getting paid, that’s great!
 Under Rhode Island mechanics lien law, there is no statute that provides any specific responsibilities for the release of lien.
 However, the way this usually works is that the payment will be conditioned on the release of the claim.
 This is as simple as filing a document in the same office where the lien is filed stating that the underlying debt has been satisfied.